 When we meet with a family for Estate Planning, we typically prepare a “General” and “Durable” POA.
-General means that several general powers are authorized under the POA, including financial decision making powers and medical decision making powers.
-Durable means that the POA is in effect and will remain in effect for the rest of the Principal's lifetime, unless they either amend or revoke the POA.
+General means that several general powers are authorized under the POA, including financial decision-making powers and medical decision-making powers.
+Durable means that the POA is in effect and will remain in effect for the rest of the Principal's lifetime unless they either amend or revoke the POA.
 A Limited POA is limited by scope and time.
-For example, someone may be out of the country for a 2 months trip, but a real estate closing is schedule during that time.
+For example, someone may be out of the country for a 2 months trip, but a real estate closing is scheduled during that time.
 They can adopt a Limited POA – the Agent is limited in that they are only authorized to sign documents regarding a specific real estate transaction, and the POA will lapse after the person returns from vacation.

 WHEN DOES THE POA GO INTO EFFECT?
 I'M IN GOOD HEALTH RIGHT NOW, AND I'M NOT READY FOR MY CHILDREN TO TAKE OVER MY BANK ACCOUNT?

 This is the single most important and frequent question we hear when discussing POAs.
 The POA is in effect when the Principal signs, however, in most family situations, a smooth transition occurs.
 When an older person starts to need help, they ask for help, and family members start to step in and take a more active role in helping to manage finances, pay bills, make appropriate medical care decisions, etc. Think of a POA as a safety blanket for the future, the paperwork is in place for when it is needed.

 WHAT IS THE DIFFERENCE BETWEEN A FINANCIAL AND MEDICAL POA?